Holden4/unit-converter/README.md

-# A simple unit converter that converts pounds to kilograms and vice versa in php
+# A simple unit converter that converts pounds to kilograms and miles to kilometers in php